 And this just might be the very best time to go to Europe!

 The offseason is also the best time to visit Europe on a budget!
 Airlines dramatically decrease flight prices during this period.
 As do hotels, hostels and Airbnbs.
-If you don’t like dealing with huge crowds of people and annoying tourists, travelling to Europe in the offseason is your best bet.
+If you don’t like dealing with huge crowds of people and annoying tourists, travelling to Europe in the offseason is your best bet – as long as you know what to pack for winter in Europe!

 The days are shorter, the weather is colder and – due to the lack of visitors – lots of towns, Bed and Breakfasts and popular tourist attractions may close down completely, especially in seaside resorts.
 This makes it very important for you to do your research before booking flights and setting off.